SAP Negotiations

 Also, ensure maintenance is handled properly.
 If some bundled components are on-prem and others are cloud, clarify how maintenance on the perpetual portion is calculated (likely based on the discounted price).

-Use bundling as leverage: โ€œWeโ€™ll consider expanding our footprint with Ariba and BTP if the overall commercial offer is compelling.โ€ That might get SAP to move on price.
-But maintain the option to unbundle if needed: sometimes, negotiating them separately in parallel and then only finalizing if the bundle is better gives you insight.
+Use bundling as leverage: โ€œWeโ€™ll consider expanding our footprint with Ariba and BTP if the overall commercial offer is compelling.โ€ That might prompt SAP to adjust its price.
+However, maintain the option to unbundle if needed: sometimes, negotiating them separately in parallel and then finalizing only if the bundle is better provides valuable insight.

 20. Use Competitive Alternatives and Exit Options as Leverage

-SAP knows it faces competition: Oracle and Microsoft in ERP, Workday in HR, Coupa in procurement, Salesforce in CRM, etc. Leverage the existence of these alternatives during negotiations.
+SAP knows it faces competition from Oracle and Microsoft in ERP, Workday in HR, Coupa in procurement, and Salesforce in CRM, among others.
+Leverage the existence of these alternatives during negotiations.

 Even if a full switch is unlikely, showing that youโ€™re considering other options (or have a plan to reduce dependence) keeps SAP on its toes and more willing to accommodate your terms.